-- 1. Electricitu: (Total 18 Periods) - a.
-Electric charge and force (no calculations) - b.
-Electric field and potential (no calculations) - i.
-Voltage - c.
-Electric current and circuits (including calculations) - i.
-Ohm's Law and Resistance - ii.
+- 1. Electricity: (Total 11 Periods)

+- a.
+Electric charge and force

+- i.
+Scientific Notation

+- b.
+Electric field and potential

+- i.
+Voltage

+- c.
+Electric current and circuits

+- i.
+Ohm's Law and Resistance

+- ii.
 Schematics and Series and Parallel Circuits

 How many types of electric charge are there?
 What are they named?
 What are the different ways that objects could become charged?
 What is the definition of the Electric Field?
 What are voltage, current, and resistance?
 How is Ohm's Law used to determine current, voltage, or resistance of a resistor?
 What is the difference between series and parallel circuits?